pruett/ruby-patterns/README.md

 ## Inspiration

 This is 100% inspired by the concepts outlined in Russ Olsen's excellent [Design Patterns In Ruby](http://www.amazon.com/Design-Patterns-Ruby-Russ-Olsen/dp/0321490452) book.
+I highly recommend picking it up.

 ## Table of Contents